brablc/swarm-certbot-traefik/README.md

 ## Example stacks

-This project shows two examples of docker swarm stacks:
+Two example docker swarm stacks are provided:

 - [manager_single_stack.yml](examples/manager_single_stack.yml) - for single traefik instance,
 - [manager_multiple_stack.yml](examples/manager_multiple_stack.yml) - with two main traefik instances (to support rolling update) running on the same host, in this case there is an `edge` traefic instance added which acts as a TCP proxy, in this setup, it is expected, that there is only one public IP without load balancing.